surajmendhe5573/FoodAlgorithm/README.md

 # Online Food Delivery System

 ## Description
 This project is a REST API for an online food delivery platform.
-It provides features like user registration, restaurant and menu management, order tracking, geolocation-based restaurant search, and real-time notifications.
+It provides features like user registration, restaurant and menu management, order tracking, geolocation-based restaurant search, and real-time notifications

 ## Features